mojaie/MolecularGraph.jl/README.md

 Graphmol.jl
 ===================================================

 **Graphmol.jl** is a graph-based molecule modeling library written in Julia.
-Graphmol.jl is a re-implementation of [Chorus](https://github.com/mojaie/chorus).
+This is a re-implementation of [Chorus](https://github.com/mojaie/chorus).

 Installation